Sheep-y/MarsHorizonMods/ClickReduction/Readme.md

 # Configuration #

-The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.DeepSpaceSlots.cfg`.
+The mod config file on BepInEx is `BepInEx\configs\Zy.MarsHorizon.ClickReduction.cfg`.
-On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\DeepSpaceSlots.ini`.
+On other mod loaders it is `%AppData%\..\LocalLow\Auroch Digital\Mars Horizon\ClickReduction.ini`.

 You can edit the ini file to disable or adjust various features and timings.